zeynep394/Bike-Rental-System/README.md

 # Bike-Rental-System
-A bike rental system written in C#
-Designing a heap data structure and a simple sorting algorithm
+Creating a bike rental system, designing a heap data structure and a simple sorting algorithm